mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

 was originally part of the ME, located between the two pairs of arguments discussed above.
 Kant moves this argument to its own section in the second or "B-edition" of 1787.
-It is not clear, however, what the significance of the argument actually is.
+It is not clear, however, what the argument actually is.
 Is it an argument concerning the status of the representation of space as ultimately an a priori intuition?
 Is it an argument concerning the dependence of the science of geometry on space so understood?
 Is it an argument concerning something else entirely?

 ### The Argument from Geometry